-You may think that a leek has a stem, but it’s really a series of leaves, called leaf sheaths, that are bundled around each other.
-Leeks are almost always dirty due to the way they’re grown.
-So when it comes to cutting them, cleaning them comes into play.
+You may think that a leek has a stem, but in reality, it is made up of a series of leaves, called leaf sheaths, that are bundled around each other.
+They are almost always dirty due to the way they’re grown, so when it comes to learning how to cut leeks, cleaning them comes into play.

-Because soil is packed up around leeks while they grow, dirt gets into its layers.
-So, while rinsing them before cutting is good, you’ll have to also rinse them after they’re cut to get in between the layers.
+Because soil is packed up around leeks while they’re growing, dirt gets into its layers.
+While rinsing them before cutting is good, you will have to also rinse them after they’re cut to get in between the layers.

 How to Cut Leeks